BenSwanepoel965/WyzeTalk/README.md

 4. Missing '---' at the start of the document
 5. Line length - set at 120 characters but brought up as warning.

 To run this whenever you save a .yaml file you will need to install the Emeraldwalk RunOnSave extension in VSCode (https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave).
-Then add the following section to your user settings.json file (accessed through CTRL + p and searching for it in the popup bar)
+Then add the following section to your user settings.json file (accessed through <CTRL + P> and searching for it in the popup bar)

 ```json
 "emeraldwalk.runonsave": {